The Dry Haircut: What You Need to Know

 8. A dry cut is perfect for creating a fringe.

-If you’re afraid your bangs might turn into an accidental micro fringe when dried, opt for a dry cut instead.
+If you’re afraid your bangs might turn into an accidental micro bang situation when dried, opt for a dry cut instead.
 Whether you’re having an existing fringe trimmed or having bangs cut into your hair, this technique will let you see exactly how the final look will come together.